EPHESIANS

 I praise God that He sent the Holy Spirit to help us as needed.
 I still wish I could hear His small voice more often.
 (DRM 10/11/09)

-3:6 to be specific, that the Gentiles are fellow heirs and fellow members of the body, and fellow partakers of the promise in Christ Jesus through the gospel.
+3:6 . . . to be specific, that the Gentiles are fellow heirs and fellow members of the body, and fellow partakers of the promise in Christ Jesus through the gospel, . . .

 This seems like a review of previous verses.
 God chose the Jews first.
-When they did not respond, then He opened the gospel to the Gentiles everyone.
+When they did not respond, then He opened the gospel to the Gentiles everywhere.
 Paul seems to be the first that became aware of this and wanted to be sure that we knew that it was not just the Jews.
 (DRM 9/12/2000)

 In Paul's time there were two types of people, Jews and non-Jews=Gentiles.
 To include the Gentiles in the body of Christ is to include everyone.
 I think the word "promise" indicates they are POTENTIAL members of Christ's body, which individuals are truly known by God.
 (DRM 10/14/06)